Female Senior Support Worker (Communicator Guide)

 Sense are looking for a reliable and motivated person to join our professional team as a Senior Support Worker (Communicator Guide) in Denbighshire, North Wales.
 This is a part time role working 11 hours per week.

 Communicator Guides offer support to people who have developed sight and hearing impairments, often as they get older; you will support the individual to do the things they want to do - not to do things for them.
 You’ll be there to act as the eyes and ears of the individual – to make sure that communication is clear and that they are able to move around safely.

-You may be helping with shopping, dealing with mail, accessing social and leisure activities – to enable people with sensory loss to continue to live as independently as possible and decrease isolation.
+The support you provide may be in someone’s home, their local community or work setting.
+This might include supporting someone with shopping, dealing with mail, accessing social and leisure activities – to enable people with sensory loss to continue to live as independently as possible and decrease isolation.

 We would like to hear from you if you have experience of working with vulnerable people, and ideally have experience of working with people with a sensory impairment.